 Two Tier Navigation Example

 - Right click on the First Tier Tabs in the Project Browser to add another tab.
 Select Customizers > Tab Strip Customizer.

-- Right click on the Reporting Tabs Tab Strip and select the Customizers > Tab Strip Customizer.
+- Right click on the Reporting Tabs Tab Strip of the Designer and select the Customizers > Tab Strip Customizer.

-Add Tabs like you would for a normal Tab Strip, but only add tabs that fit that category of windows.
+Add Tabs like you would for a normal Tab Strip, but only add tabs fitting that category of windows.
 In this step, we are adding two tabs: Report 1 and Report 2.
 Click OK to create the new tabs.

-This step assumes you already have your second tier main windows created in your Project Browser (i.e., Report 1 and Report 2).
+Note: This example assumes you already have some main windows created in your Project Browser (i.e., Report 1 and Report 2).

 - The second tier tabs can be shown or hidden depending on what tab is selected in the first tier.

 - Go to the Property Editor, select the Visible property and set it to true, and then select its binding icon.

 Select the Expression binding and set up an expression to be true when the appropriate first tier tab is selected, as shown in the image below.
 Click OK.

 - Open your project in the Client, click on the various tabs to see your first and second tier tabs switch between the different windows.